seraogianluca/GIAR/sentimentanalysisdoc.md

 - negative
 - none (means that there is no opinion in that tweet)

-### 3.2 Data Integration
 The data come from the same source, so we don't need to process this phase.

-### 3.3 Data Reduction
 The dataset we prepared cointains a lot of different instances of the 3 classes.
-Because we find only 333 instances of postive class (minority class),, in order to build a balanced dataset, we decided to reduce numerosity of the data applying a random sampling without replacement to the other 2 classes till we have the same amount of istances for each class.
+Because we find only 333 instances of postive class (minority class), in order to build a balanced dataset, we decided to reduce numerosity of the data applying a random sampling without replacement to the other 2 classes till we have the same amount of istances for each class.